-NOBLEBORO - More than two dozen students in Grades 4 and 5 are attending the spring session of Literary Lunch.
-Skidompha Public Library's Mark Ferrero is reading "The Cricket in Times Square."
-Each day students can choose to eat lunch in the Nobleboro Central School library instead of the cafeteria, and listen to the read-aloud.
+NOBLEBORO - More than two dozen students in Grades 4 and 5 attended the spring session of Literary Lunch.
+Skidompha Public Library's Mark Ferrero read "The Cricket in Times Square."
+Each day students ate lunch in the Nobleboro Central School library instead of the cafeteria, and listened to the read-aloud.

 This book, by George Selden, is about a Connecticut cricket who arrives in the Times Square subway station by way of a picnic basket.
 He lives in a newsstand, and befriends a boy, a mouse and a cat, and joins them in city adventures.
 "The Cricket in Times Square" was a runner-up for the Newbery Medal and was illustrated by Garth Williams.